snakypy/zshpower/README.md

 $ zshpower reset
 ```

-## Disable and Enable
+## Disable and Enable theme for Oh My ZSH

-You can enable and disable `ZSHPower` anytime you want without opening any files.
+You can activate and deactivate **ZSHPower ** at any time, without opening any files, if using with Oh My ZH.
 To do this, follow the steps below:

 * Disable